sonukomar/ReactConcepts/README.md

 # React conepts

 This repo's purpose is to implement all major react concepts which are following:

 1. Throttling
 2. Custom Hook
 3. Server side events
 4. useContext Hook
 5. useState Hook
 6. useEffect Hook
+7. React lazy laoding concept

 ## Steps to run